 The Canon R6 has an intervalometer built-in.
 This enables the photographer to capture time lapse sequences, such as flower blooming, a sunset or moon rise, without purchasing an external camera trigger and related software.

-The 1D Mark II writes its imaging data to Compact Flash or SD cards, while the Canon R6 uses SDXC cards.
+The 1D Mark II writes its imaging data to Compact Flash or SD cards, while the R6 uses SDXC cards.
 Both cameras feature dual card slots, which can be very useful in case a memory card fails.
-The Canon R6 supports UHS-II cards (Ultra High Speed data transfer of up to 312 MB/s), while the 1D Mark II cannot take advantage of Ultra High Speed SD cards.
+The R6 supports UHS-II cards (Ultra High Speed data transfer of up to 312 MB/s), while the 1D Mark II cannot take advantage of Ultra High Speed SD cards.